ashishkushbi/ashishkushbi/README.md

 - 👋 Hi, I’m @ashishkushbi
-- 👀 I’m a curious data enthusiast, converting raw data into actionable insights with storytelling methods.
+- 👀 Skilled and curious data enthusiast, converting raw data into actionable insights with storytelling methods.
 - 🌱 I’m skilled in Power BI, MySQL, Advanced Excel, Google Sheets, and Looker Studio.
-- 💞️ I’m available to collaborate on freelance work.
+- 💞️ Looking to collaborate on freelance opportunities and full-time work.
 - 📫 How to reach me +91 8085529716, ashishkush@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: We can connect on LinkedIn - @ashishkush